Article Translations: (Spanish)

-- past injuries (including concussions, sprains, or bone fractures)
+- past injuries (including concussions, sprains, or broken bones)

 - whether the child has ever passed out, felt dizzy, had chest pain, or had trouble breathing during exercise

-- any medications taken (including over-the-counter medications, herbal supplements, and prescription medications)
+- medicines (including over-the-counter medicines, dietary supplements, and prescription medicines)

 During the physical part of the exam, the doctor will usually:

-- take a blood pressure and pulse (heart rate and rhythm)
+- take your child's blood pressure and pulse (heart rate and rhythm)

 - test your child's vision